TejasBishnoi21/TejasBishnoi21/README.md

 - 📫 Reach out to me at:  **tejas.vishnoi@gmail.com**

-- ⚡ Fun fact:  **I have a background in Structural Engineering so I can tell you about the engineering behind those mesmerising Skyscrapers and Bridges too.**
+- ⚡ Fun fact:  **Apart from developing web applications, I can also tell you all about the engineering behind those mesmerising Skyscrapers and Bridges too as I have a background in Structural Engineering.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">